Juneseogi/juneseogi.github.io./_pages/teaching.md

 ---
 permalink: /teaching/
-title: "Teaching"
 author_profile: true
 ---

-I enjoy helping students build practical statistical computing skills in R and Python, especially through hands-on data analysis, programming, and problem-solving.
-I am particularly interested in supporting students as they develop confidence in working with real data, interpreting results, and connecting statistical ideas to practical applications.
+I enjoy helping students develop practical skills in statistical computing with R and Python through hands-on data analysis and programming.
+I am particularly interested in supporting students as they build confidence in working with real data, interpreting results, and applying statistical ideas in practice.

 ## Teaching Experience